-Arul read Medicine at Trinity Hall, University of Cambridge, and graduated in 2000.
+Arul is a fellowship trained Consultant Foot and Ankle Surgeon within the Defence Medical Services.
+He read Medicine at Trinity Hall, University of Cambridge, and graduated in 2000.
 After graduation, Arul joined the Army and has deployed as a medical officer to both Iraq and Afghanistan.
-He completed his basic surgical training in Newcastle, before transferring to Birmingham to commence Higher Surgical Training in Trauma and Orthopaedics.
-He is currently completing his fellowship in Foot and Ankle surgery at the Nuffield Orthopaedic Centre, Oxford.
+Having finished his Higher Surgical Training in Trauma and Orthopaedics in Birmingham, he completed specialist foot and ankle fellowships at the Nuffield Orthopaedic Centre, Oxford and the Fortius Clinic, London.
+He was also awarded the prestigious ABC Travelling Fellowship by the British Orthopaedic Association in 2018.

-Arul joined Imperial College London for a PhD in biomechanics in 2009 and successfully completed his PhD in 2012.
+Arul joined Imperial College London for a PhD in Biomechanics in 2009 and successfully defended his PhD in 2012.
 His thesis was related to lower limb blast injuries from under vehicle explosions.
+He has published extensively, with over 70 peer review articles and book chapters.

 et al., 2012, The open blast pelvis THE SIGNIFICANT BURDEN OF MANAGEMENT, Journal of Bone and Joint Surgery-British Volume, Vol:94B, ISSN:0301-620X, Pages:829-835